anhnguyendepocen/R-Companion-Price-Analysis/README.md

 # R-Companion-Price-Analysis
-Companion to *Price Analysis* containing exercises in R.
+This is a companion to the book, *Price Analysis*, which contains exercises in how to use R for price analysis.